-The Second World War Guernsey Evacuation to England, Scotland and Wales has almost been forgotten by many in the UK.
-I am proud to announce that I have written a book for The History Press, to tell the story of these 17,000 overlooked evacuees.
+The Second World War Guernsey Evacuation to England, Scotland and Wales has been overlooked in many Second World War Histories.
+I am proud to announce that I have interviewed hundreds of evacuees and written a book for The History Press, to tell the story of these 17,000 overlooked people.

 The Guernsey Evacuation story is history about real people who lived in our streets, went to our schools, and who helped Britain by undertaking vital war work when the threat of German invasion was very real.
 Many remained in the England after the war, and are now a permanent part of our community.

 Luckily some of them are still amongst us and I am fortunate enough to be able to record these stories, share them with the public and preserve them for future generations to hear.